Last updated August 17, 2022.

 The Guild Guitar Company used a number of DeArmond guitar pickups.
-The standard Model 2000, finished in chrome, usually with a white coil former, was used in the Starfire and other instruments.
+The standard Model 2000, finished in chrome, almost always with a white coil former but with a few black exceptions, was used in the Starfire and other instruments.

-The Guild guitar Model M-65 Freshman was fitted with this standard-size pickup with a unique top detail, not found on any other guitar so far.
+The Guild 3/4 size guitar Model M-65 Freshman was fitted with this standard-size pickup with a unique top detail, not found on any other guitar so far.

 DE500 Duane Eddy guitar.
 Two standard Model 2000 pickups with white coil former and gold-plated housing (3rd Photo copyright Kevin, Bristol, UK)

 This 1964 Guild Johnny Smith guitar (in the two photos above) is shown with the DeArmond Artist Award pickup in chrome with a black insert.
 The DeArmond volume controller pot with screwed connection and tapered conical transparent knob is shown attached to the lower Right Hand side of the pickguard (B0556).